Please click on a question below to see the answer.

 Q: It is my first time coming to a group at Sheena’s Place.
 Where do I go?

 A: We are located at 87 Spadina Rd., which is a block north of Bloor St. on the east side.
 Click here for a map of where Sheena’s Place is.
 Once you reach Sheena’s Place, you will find a whiteboard in the front foyer that lists all the groups for that day and which room they are being held in.
 Our front desk volunteer will also be happy to direct you to the correct room.
+FOR ONLINE GROUPS: Online groups are hosted using Zoom for Healthcare.
+For the best experience, we encourage you to download the Zoom app, and to set up a free account prior to your first session.
+Group invitations are emailed to participants one hour before your scheduled sessions; there is a new link each week.
+Once you receive the invitation, you can click the link to join the Zoom meeting.

 Q: It is my first time and I am nervous.
 Do I have to participate?